 Use frozen blueberries and crush them in a blender.
 Then strain the juice and refrigerate.
 For butterfly pea flower, crush the petals in a small amount of water and then strain the juice.
 For cabbage, cut into pieces and simmer in water for half an hour.
 This will result in a purple liquid.
 If you want a blue-er shade, add baking soda.
 Keep all of these dyes in airtight containers.

-The reason, we prepare the dark brown color specifically is because we can manage getting a light brown shade by mixing a few of the dyes mentioned above.
-Using coffee beans and caramelized sugar are two best ways to obtain a flavor-friendly dark brown dye.
+We prepare the dark brown color specifically because we can manage to get a light brown shade by mixing a few of the dyes mentioned above.
+Using coffee beans and caramelized sugar are the two best ways to obtain a flavor-friendly dark brown dye.

 DIY Concentrated Cake Dyes

-As opposed to mild coloring for frosting, concentrated food dyes are used for adding color to cake batters.
+As opposed to mild coloring for frosting, concentrated food dyes add color to cake batters.
 Concentrated dyes are best in the form of powder if you prepare them at home.
-You can also get store bought fruit and vegetable powders.
+You can also get store-bought fruit and vegetable powders.
 However, vegetable powders are likely to turn brown during the baking process.
 To avoid this, you must neutralize the alkalinity by adding lemon to your cake mix.
-You can prepare your own powder dyes by pulverizing frozen dried fruits/vegetables in a food processor.
+You can prepare your own powder dyes by pulverizing frozen, dried fruits/vegetables in a food processor.
 You may add a small quantity of water to dissolve them before using.
 Another way to make natural food coloring for baking is by using the puree/pulp of fruits and vegetables and simmering it.
 If there still are small chunks of solids remaining, strain the puree by pressing it against a siever.
 Then, collect the thick liquid and refrigerate it.

 Natural Food Coloring vs. Artificial Food Coloring